-You can select in which country you would like to sponsor a child (Palestine, Pakistan, Sudan, Bangladesh, India, The Gambia, Senegal, South Africa or a Syrian refugee child) and whether you would like to sponsor a boy or a girl.
+You can select in which country you would like to sponsor a child (Palestine, Pakistan, Sudan, Bangladesh, India, Senegal, South Africa or a Syrian refugee child) and whether you would like to sponsor a boy or a girl.
 If you set up a sponsorship online, simply select the country from the options and write in the comments box if you have a preference for sponsoring a boy or girl.
 If you set up your sponsorship by post or phone, simply tell us your preference.
 We will do our best to meet your requests.
 If you do not specify, we will select an orphan where we feel the sponsorship is most needed.

 The orphans benefit in many ways that may differ according to their specific needs and their project.
 Overall, the sponsorships pay for school fees, uniform, school books, stationery, and school meals.
 In necessary cases, they also provide the children with loving homes and caring foster mothers.
 Each child receives an education, nutritious meals and healthcare.